 This is simply solved.
 If you’re planning to attend a potentially loud event, grab some ear protection.
 While you wouldn’t wear large earmuffs at an opera, you could use small discreet in-ear noise reduction devices instead.

 As usual the best safeguard is being prepared and informed.
-If you’re worried, you may have already suffered hearing loss from one of these activities, schedule a hearing test with a specialist.
+If you’re worried, you may have already suffered hearing loss from one of these activities, schedule a hearing test.
 Only then will you know for certain.